Duelion/ha-recorder-db-editor/README.md

 ## 🧠 Notes

+- The SSH debug shell is disabled by default.
+You must explicitly enable it and set `debug_password` in the add-on configuration before remote access is allowed.
 - If values still show up on mini-graphs after deletion, check `statistics_short_term` entries — especially `min`, `max`, `mean`.
 - Restart Home Assistant after modifications to ensure the frontend reflects the changes.